ZhenxingGuo0015/ZhenxingGuo0015.github.io/index.md

 I am now a Ph.D. candidate of the Department of Biostatistics and Bioformatics at Emory University, working with Professor <a href="http://www.haowulab.org">Hao Wu</a>.
-My research interests focus on statistical modeling for large scale genomic data.
-In addition to methodology research, I'm also interested in collaboration projects with Biologist.
-My collaboration project involves the study of cancer and Alzheimer's disease.
+My research interests focus on the development of statistically principled and computationally efficient methd and tools for the analysis of biomedical data, in particular, omics data.
+In addition to methodology research, I'm also interested in collaboration projects with clinician and Biologist.
+My collaboration project involves the study of asthma, cancer and Alzheimer's disease.

 <p>